 The Documentary History Project for Youth

 The Documentary History Project for Youth is an annual after-school, weekend and summertime digital media production workshop for middle and high school students.
 Each year, youth participants create short documentary films as a way to explore some aspect of the social, political and cultural history of Philadelphia.
-In past years students have focused on policing, African American history, and local folk music traditions.
+In past years students have focused on policing, African American history, and leadership.

-The Documentary History Project for Youth is made possible by support from the National Endowment for the Arts, Lincoln Financial Foundation, Comcast NBCUniversal Foundation, The Best Buy Foundation, Rosenlund Family Foundation, the Hamilton Family Foundation, the Christopher Ludwick Foundation, and the Christian R. and Mary F. Lindback Foundation.
+The Documentary History Project for Youth is made possible by support from the National Endowment for the Arts, The Independence Public Media Foundation, Hamilton Family Trust, The Best Buy Children's Foundation, Stockton Rush Bartol Foundation, Rosenlund Family Foundation, Independence Foundation, Christopher Ludwick Foundation, Christian R. and Mary F. Lindback Foundation, and Adobe.

 Move to the Beat produced by Kyle Ramberan & Eric Segal through Scribe's Documentary History Project for Youth 2017